prolific-digital/animatewp/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/prolific-animations` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/animatewp` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 ## Usage

-Once the Prolific Animations plugin is activated, you'll find new animation options available for every block within the block editor.
+Once the AnimateWP plugin is activated, you'll find new animation options available for every block within the block editor.

 ### Adding an Animation